Inspectorch: Efficient rare event exploration in solar observations: Scaling density estimation via Flow Matching

 \section{Scaling density estimation via Flow Matching}

 While standard Normalizing Flows effectively solve the anomaly detection problem as demonstrated in previous sections, they impose strict architectural constraints.
-To guarantee invertibility and efficient Jacobian determinant evaluation (Eq.~\ref{eq:chng_vrbl}), the transformation $\fbf$ must be composed of specialized layers (e.g., coupling layers).
-As data dimensionality increases towards the petabyte scale, these constraints can limit expressivity or necessitate very deep networks that are slow to train.
+To guarantee invertibility and efficient Jacobian determinant evaluation (Eq.~\ref{eq:chng_vrbl}), the transformation $\fbf$ must be composed of specialized layers (e.g., coupling layers). \fix{As the intrinsic dimensionality of the observations grows and overall dataset volumes approach the petabyte scale} these constraints can limit expressivity or \fix{become prohibitively slow to train at scale.}

 To address this, we explore Flow Matching \citep{Lipman2022}, a method for training Continuous Normalizing Flows that we have also integrated into the \Inspectorch\ framework.
 This approach generalizes the discrete sequence of transformations described in Sect.~\ref{sec:nflows} into a continuous-time evolution.
 By relaxing architectural constraints while preserving the rigorous probabilistic framework, Flow Matching is rapidly gaining traction across various scientific domains \citep{2025arXiv251014202V}.